 - If you are having difficulty with the content of a particular course, take advantage of the tutoring available for that course.
-Speak with your course instructor about the specialized tutoring available and/or visit the link for the Nancy Thompson Learning Commons for any additional, extensive tutorial services. - If you have multiple class absences or missing assignments, speak with your course instructor to see if you can make up any of the work you have missed. - If you have multiple absences and/or latenesses, you should evaluate any ongoing circumstances that are causing the problem, then make any adjustments that seem necessary to ensure your attendance.
-Remember that poor attendance is the primary reason students earn poor or failing grades. - Meet with your faculty advisor or your assigned academic advisor within CAPS, or your advisor within the programs listed above to discuss academic success strategies and academic support services that can help you improve your grades.
+Speak with your course instructor about the specialized tutoring available and/or visit the link for the Nancy Thompson Learning Commons for any additional, extensive tutorial services. - If you have multiple class absences or missing assignments, speak with your course instructor to see if you can make up any of the work you have missed.

+- If you have multiple absences and/or latenesses, you should evaluate any ongoing circumstances that are causing the problem, then make any adjustments that seem necessary to ensure your attendance.
+Remember that poor attendance is the primary reason students earn poor or failing grades. - Meet with your faculty advisor or your assigned academic advisor within CAPS to discuss academic success strategies and academic support services that can help you improve your grades.
 In some cases, students may elect to withdraw from classes based on their Academic Early Alerts.
 Keep in mind that changes to your schedule may have financial aid implications.

-You are encouraged to speak with your specific advisor, and both a Student Accounting and Financial Aid representative before withdrawing from any classes.
-The last day to withdraw from a Fall 2022 course with a mark of "W" and no refund is Friday, October 7 for first half courses and Friday, November 11 for full-term courses.

-If you need additional information about grading policies and procedures, you can reach out to your faculty advisor; the executive director of your school or chairperson of your academic department; your assigned academic advisor within CAPS; or program advisor to discuss such matters as minimum acceptable grades, special grade requirements of your intended major, GPA calculation, and/or the serious implications of earning failing grades.
+You are encouraged to speak with your faculty instructor, faculty or CAPS advisor, and both a Student Accounting and Financial Aid representative before withdrawing from any classes.
+The last day to withdraw from a Spring 2022 course with a mark of "W" and no refund is Wednesday, March 30. - If you need additional information about grading policies and procedures, you can reach out to your faculty advisor; the executive director of your school or chairperson of your academic department; or your assigned academic advisor within CAPS to discuss such matters as minimum acceptable grades, special grade requirements of your intended major, GPA calculation, and/or the serious implications of earning failing grades.
 Remember that if you fail a required course, you will have to repeat the course and that a pattern of failing grades can lead to academic probation/dismissal and/or loss of financial aid eligibility.

 Kean University is dedicated to helping you succeed in your courses.
-The University offices/programs that can provide you with assistance and guidance include your faculty advisor, the executive director of your school or chairperson of your academic department; the Center for Advising, Persistence and Success (CAPS); the Counseling Center; and, as applicable, EOF, EPIC, ESL, the Bridge to Success Program, SUPERA-Spanish Speaking Program and Veteran Student Services.
+The University offices/programs that can provide you with assistance and guidance include your faculty advisor, the executive director of your school or chairperson of your academic department; the Center for Advising, Persistence and Success (CAPS); the Counseling Center; and, as applicable, EOF, EPIC, ESL, the Bridge to Success Program (formerly PASSPORT), Spanish Speaking Program/SUPERA and Veteran Student Services.

 If you are not sure where to go for assistance, visit the Center for Advising, Persistence and Success (CAPS) or email them at caps_advising@kean.edu.
 They can direct you to your assigned academic advisor within CAPS.
 For more information about the Academic Early Alert process, consult the current University Graduate and Undergraduate Catalogs and/or your executive director, chairperson or dean's office.

-Provost & Senior VP for Academic Affairs • vpaa@kean.edu
+Provost and Senior VP for Academic Affairs • vpaa@kean.edu